Why Ontario teachers went on a province-wide strike in 1997

 Back in October 1997, a strike kept teachers and students out of the classroom for two weeks.

-But unlike the current walkout, the 1997 strike was not about wages.
+The 1997 strike was not about wages.
 It was about the Mike Harris-led PC government's proposed overhaul to education.

 'We will not back down'